 There was a time when most homebuyers obtained their mortgage loans through their banks or credit unions.
 Today, however, there are a number of additional home-financing providers.
 Which one is right for you?
 Let’s take a look at the options.

-Benefits of a mortgage bank:
+Benefits of a direct lender:

-Risks of a mortgage bank:
+Risks of a direct lender:

 Benefits of a mortgage broker:

 - Variety: By shopping across a range of different programs and lenders, a mortgage broker may find you a better fit than a direct lender could.

 - Qualifying: A mortgage broker can best steer you to the national or regional lenders that are most likely to accept your application based on your financial and personal information.

 - Savings: You may get a more favorable loan rate.